 My ultimate target in the first stage of my drive was the Joshua Tree National Park in California, a mere 280 miles due west of Phoenix, or to put it another way, around five hours of driving.
 In the dark.
 After a full day at work.
 So I decided to break my journey in Wickenburg, 60 miles, or about an hour’s drive northwest of Phoenix.
 Well, an hour’s drive on empty roads.
 Without the rain.
 More like 90 minutes on Friday evening in the rush hour.
 On a road system that really does not cope well with rain.

 That said, the drive was pretty straightforward.
-As I’ve said before, navigation in the US is relatively easy: I had a list of four roads pinned to my dashboard: 101 (west), I17 (north), 74 (west), 60 (west) and that was it.
+As I’ve said before, navigation in the US is relatively easy: I had a list of four roads pinned to my dashboard: 101 (west), I-17 (north), 74 (west), 60 (west) and that was it.
 Just follow the sign posts when you reach the junctions.
 Once I had negotiated the log-jam that was 101 (think M25 in the rush hour for UK drivers), the traffic was free-flowing and I made good time to Wickenburg.
-I suspect that there were some good views along the way, particularly along Highways 74 and 60, but due to the rain, I didn’t get to see very much.
+I suspect that there were some good views along the way, particularly along Highways 74 and 60, but due to the rain, I didn’t get to see very much (I did repeat the route in 2020 and the views were indeed very good).

-My hotel in Wickenburg was a Super 8, a basic motel, which did the job given that I was there for just one night.
+My hotel in Wickenburg was a Super 8, a basic motel, which did the job given that I was there for just one night (and, in a neat display of symmetry, my last stop before San Francisco was also for night only and in a Super 8 too!).
 In its favour, my room was spacious and comfortable, the free Wifi worked and the breakfast room was pleasant and spacious (which is not always the case in the US), serving a free breakfast of toast, cereals and pastries.
-The other thing that the Wickenburg Super 8 had going for it was that there was a Denny’s across.
+The other thing that the Wickenburg Super 8 had going for it was that there was a Denny’s across the road.

 Denny’s is one of my guilty pleasures.
 For those not in the know, Denny’s is a nationwide diner chain which I have a soft spot for, having visited one on my first ever trip to the USA back in 1998.
 I make no great claims for the quality of Denny’s, merely that it is a consistent provider of the sort of comfort food which I love.
 Normally I go there for breakfast, or pancakes (often, not but always, at the same time).
 However, on this occasion I went for dinner and had a very fine omelette.

 When it comes to Wickenburg itself.
-I can’t really say very much about the town.
-I was there for one night, arrived just before night fall in a rain storm, and what little I saw of it was on the drive down the main street when I set off the following morning.
+I can’t really tell you very much about the town.
+I was there for one night, arrived just before nightfall in a rain storm, and what little I saw of it was on the drive down the main street when I set off the following morning.
+That said, I did visit Wickenburg again in 2020, when I had a couple of hours to look around, finding a very pleasant little town, very much trading on its Wild West heritage.

 There was more rain overnight in Wickenburg, but it had cleared up by the following morning, leaving me with blue skies and the prospect of a great day ahead.
 Even so, I still set off later than I meant to (a common theme for the rest of the week: I am so not a morning person).